theo-armour/agenda/1-notes.md

 ??

-Scapulas back and down 10 times - today
+Scapulas back and down 10 times - six sessions a day

 * Shirley: lunch ~ nondisclosure ~ affiliation ~ agenda ~ limited understanding of the residents